Bahch1k/Scripts-for-databases/README.md

 ### `download.py`

-* Open `config` file and change variables with your values to connect to the database.
+* Open `config` file and change variables with your values to connect to database.
 * Replace the number in the `counter` variable with the number of records you need to load into the database.
 * Run `download.py` from terminal.